Hypoallergenic Wedding Bands and Rings for Women and Men

 - Tungsten carbide (but see update below)

 My husband and I bought our titanium rings online and were very happy with the result.
-We chose simple bands and to have ours engraved with our wedding date.
+We chose simple bands and had them engraved with our wedding date.
 Although the rings have scratched, I don't think it looks that bad.
 I believe some online stores will actually polish your titanium rings for free by mail.
 We tend not to care, so we let ours just do their thing!

 Make sure you know your ring size (try this ring size calculator for wedding bands) before you buy.
 We underestimated my husband's ring size slightly, so now it's on a cord.
 Some stores can adjust the size up to a quarter size smaller if it doesn't fit.
 We just haven't bothered to get his readjusted.